iotaledger/wasp/documentation/docs/guide/core_concepts/iscp.md

 # ISCP

 ISCP stands for IOTA Smart Contract Protocol.
 It is IOTA's solution for running smart contracts on top of the IOTA tangle.
-With ISCP, we bring scalable and flexible smart contracts into the IOTA ecosystem by allowing anyone to spin up a smart contract blockchain anchored to the IOTA tangle.
+With ISCP we bring scalable and flexible smart contracts into the IOTA ecosystem by allowing anyone to spin up a smart contract blockchain and anchor it to the IOTA tangle.

 Allowing multiple blockchains to anchor to the tangle will solve several problems with smart contracts.